AdobeDocs/experience-platform.en/help/xdm/ui/explore.md

 ### Relationship fields {#relationship}

 If you are inspecting a schema that contains a relationship field, the field will be listed in the left rail under **[!UICONTROL Relationships]**.
 Select the relationship field name in the left rail to reveal the field in the canvas, regardless of how deeply it is nested.
 Relationship fields are also uniquely highlighted in the canvas, showing the name of the reference schema that the field links to.
+For organizations with B2B capabilities, custom relationship names can be written and will be displayed on the canvas in these cases.

 ![The Schema Editor with the relationship field and Edit relationship highlighted.](../images/ui/explore/relationship-field.png)